fu9ar/shell-novice/04-loop.md

 for filename in *.dat
 do
     $filename
-    head -100 $filename | tail -20
+    cut -f3 $filename | tail -n +2
 done
 ~~~

 because then the first time through the loop,
-when `$filename` expanded to `basilisk.dat`, the shell would try to run `basilisk.dat` as a program.
+when `$filename` expanded to `AK.txt`, the shell would try to run `AK.txt` as a program.
-Finally,
-the `head` and `tail` combination selects lines 81-100 from whatever file is being processed.
+Finally, cut and tail prints the third column starting from line 2

 > ## Spaces in Names {.callout}
 >